 Finally, as your engagement gets underway, remember to always put yourself in the buyers’ shoes.
 Keep close tabs on what your client’s competitors are doing.
 What platforms or marketing tactics seem to be consistent in the industry?
 What is the competition’s sales pitch?
 While you want your client to stand out, you also want to be aware of industry trends and how your client is positioned compared to their competitors.
 Straying too far out of bounds may put off your target customer, while playing it safe may cause your client’s brand to get lost in the noise.
 By staying informed about industry news and trends, your team could generate some new, relevant sales and marketing ideas for your client that they had not previously considered.

 Once you’ve onboarded your new client and developed their target customer profile, you and your team can ultimately move on to the next step of your engagement, by applying the right marketing strategies.
 This includes both inbound and outbound in order to generate buzz for your client.

 If you still need help defining your target market then let us help!
-Here at The Endurance Group, we don't just create an ideal customer profile, we ensure that time is not wasted, by applying the correct marketing strategies and making sure each qualified lead is handled with the utmost precision, and care throughout each step of the sales process.
+Here at The Endurance Group, we don’t just create ideal customer profiles, we ensure that time is not wasted, by applying the correct marketing strategies and making sure each qualified lead is handled with the utmost precision, and care throughout each step of the sales process.
 Improve the results of your sales pipeline today.
 Contact us now!